-With seven two-bedroom apartments and 72 single room occupancy housing units in three buildings in Worcester, Abby's House is Worcester's largest provider of supportive housing specifically designed to meet the needs of women and children.
-We meet the needs of working women who cannot afford market-rate rent or allow those who are on SSI or SSDI to live safely and comfortably.

-In 2019, Abby's House completed the renovation of 52 High Street, a nearly century-old building and our largest property of supportive housing.
-The renovation added two units of housing, bringing the total count to 56; updated HVAC, electrical, plumbing, and security systems; and increased accessibility with a reconfigured entrance, an elevator, and accessible kitchens and bedrooms.
+Abby's House is Worcester's largest provider of supportive housing specifically designed to meet the needs of women and children.
+We meet the needs of working women who cannot afford market-rate rent and our options also allow those who are on SSI or SSDI to live safely and comfortably.
+Abby's House has three buildings which collectively provide seven two-bedroom apartments and 72 single room occupancy housing units.
+In 2019, Abby's House completed the renovation of 52 High Street, a century-old building, and our largest property of supportive housing.
+The renovation added two units of housing, bringing the total count to 56.
+Our HVAC, electrical, plumbing, and security systems were updated and increased accessibility was made possible by a reconfigured entrance, elevator, and accessible kitchens and bedrooms.
 The renovation preserved this critically needed housing for decades to come.